 Pompey built a wall surrounding the areas held by Aristobulus' party and erected two camps within the wall, one to the north of the Temple and another south-east of the Temple.
-His troops then filled the ditch to the north of the Temple, erected siege towers, built two ramparts, and brought up powerful Roman weapons including siege engines and battering rams from Tyre.
-After three months of battering the walls surrounding the Temple, Pompey's troops entered the Temple precinct on a Sabbath when the Jews were not fighting.
-12,000 Jews including priests were slaughtered while only a few Roman troops lost their lives.
-Pompey entered the Temple's Holy of Holies, only accessible to the High Priest, thereby desecrating it.
+His troops then filled the ditch to the north of the Temple, erected siege towers, built two ramparts, and brought up powerful Roman weapons, including siege engines and battering rams from Tyre.
+After three months of attacking the walls surrounding the Temple, Pompey's troops entered the Temple precinct on a Sabbath when the Jews were not fighting.
+12,000 Jews, including priests, were slaughtered while only a few Roman troops lost their lives.
+Pompey entered the Temple's Holy of Holies, only accessible to the High Priest, thereby defiling it.
 But, so awed by its sanctity, he did not take anything from it, not even its treasures.

-Pompey took Aristobulus as prisoner back to Rome and reinstated Hyrcanus as the High Priest.
-Hyrcanus II however lost his royal title and was only recognized as an ethnarch in 47 BC.
+Pompey took Aristobulus as a prisoner back to Rome and reinstated Hyrcanus as the High Priest.
+Hyrcanus II, however, lost his royal title and was only recognized as an ethnarch in 47 BC.
 As a result, the Jews lost their independence for millennia to come.
 Judea became a client kingdom dependent on the Roman administration in Syria, obliged to pay tribute to Rome.
-The Jews also lost territory: they were forced to relinquish coastal land depriving them from access to the Mediterranean; a number of Hellenic cities (forming the Decapolis), previously controlled by the Judean kingdom, were granted autonomy and incorporated into the new province of Syria.
+The Jews also lost territory: they were forced to relinquish coastal land, depriving them of access to the Mediterranean; several Hellenic cities (forming the Decapolis), previously controlled by the Judean kingdom, were granted autonomy and incorporated into the new province of Syria.

 James Tissot (1836–1902)

 In 40 BC, Antigonus II Mattathias, Aristobulus' son, allied himself with the Parthians who had invaded Syria.
-The Parthians wanted a ruler that was opposed to Rome in Judea and put 500 warriors at Antigonus' disposal.
-In 40 BC Antigonus, who represented Jewish resistance against Roman rule, was proclaimed King of Judea and High Priest.
-He cut Hyrcanus's ears which rendered him unfit for the priesthood and Hyrcarnus was taken to Babylon as a captive by the Parthians, where he was highly respected by the Jewish community.
+The Parthians wanted a ruler opposed to Rome in Judea and put 500 warriors at Antigonus' disposal.
+In 40 BC, Antigonus, who represented Jewish resistance against Roman rule, was proclaimed King of Judea and High Priest.
+He cut Hyrcanus's ears, which rendered him unfit for the priesthood, and Hyrcanus was taken to Babylon as a captive by the Parthians, where the Jewish community highly respected him.

-The Romans, not willing to lose Judea, helped Herod the Great overthrow Antigonus in 37 BC and Herod I, was subsequently proclaimed "King of the Jews" by the Roman Senate.
-King Herod, fearing that Hyrcanus might want to regain the throne with Parthian help, invited the High Priest back to Jerusalem and gave him the first place at his table and the presidency of the state council.
+The Romans, not willing to lose Judea, helped Herod the Great overthrow Antigonus in 37 BC, and Herod I was subsequently proclaimed "King of the Jews" by the Roman Senate.
+King Herod, fearing that Hyrcanus may want to regain the throne with Parthian help, invited the High Priest back to Jerusalem and gave him the first place at his table and the state council's presidency.
 However, the king later accused Hyrcanus of plotting with the Nabateans and put him to death in 30 BC.

 The so-called "King of the Jews" is remembered throughout history as a most brutal king.
-King Herod had all relatives of the Hasmonean dynasty executed including his own wife and all her family members.
+King Herod had all the Hasmonean dynasty relatives executed, including his wife and all her family members.
 He appointed high priests not connected to the past dynasty and only loyal to him.
 On the positives, he initiated many large construction projects and employed many workers.
-However, when the construction projects ended, poverty followed which led to riots and a sharp rise in criminality.
-When Herod died in 4 BC, crime in Judea was out of control and riots were a common occurance.
+However, when the construction projects ended, poverty followed, which led to riots and a rise in criminality.
+When Herod died in 4 BC, crime in Judea was out of control, and riots were a common occurrence.

 Vasily Vereshchagin (1842–1904)